ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

+### Release 2.0.7

+ - Fixed bug where undefined classes specified in a JSON document would freeze Ruby instead of raising an exception when the auto_define option was not set.
+(It seems that Ruby freezes on trying to add variables to nil.)

 ### Release 2.0.6

  - Worked around an undocumented feature in linux when using make that misreports the stack limits.